FlashZ/supermarketcompare/readme.md

-# Price Comparison Scraper
+# New World Supermarket Scraper

 This project is a supermarket price scraper for collecting and comparing product prices from the "New World" supermarket chain in New Zealand.
-It includes a Python-based scraper that interacts with APIs and a PostgreSQL database for storing the retrieved data.
+It includes a Python-based scraper that interacts with New Worlds APIs used for the frontend website and a PostgreSQL database for storing the retrieved data.

 ## Features